If you’re like me, your pet is part of your family and you may be worried about coronavirus affecting your pet.

 So what does this look like?

 For me, that would mean I’d sleep by myself (yikes).
-My pets would sleep in another room and I would wash my bedding more frequently.
+My pets would sleep in another room ideally and I’d wash my bedding more frequently.
 I’d also wash my hands before and after feeding or touching my pets.

 Ideally, I would be in a separate room from my pets during the quarantine.

 Having your pets stay in a totally separate room or another part of the house may sound extreme but it would only be for a little while.
-You could get back to normal once you regain your strength.
+You could get back to normal once you regain your strength and your symptoms minimize.